rwanderc/blog/_posts/2015-12-27-java-bit-shift-and-bitwise-operators.markdown

 Unsigned Right Shift `>>>` is the operator to shift bits to the right, not considering the signal.

-The behavior is the same as the Signed Right Shift, with only an excepion: the bit added to the left is ALWAYS zero.
+The behavior is the same as the Signed Right Shift, with only an exception: the bit added to the left is ALWAYS zero.
 Let's take the last example of Signed Right Shift:

 Let `C` be a `short` with value `-32768`.